HewlettPackard/c2g-bench/README.md

 This project addresses the **"AI-Energy Paradox"** by transforming 250 MW+ hyperscale data centers from passive power consumers into active, grid-balancing assets.
 By establishing a formal **Energy System Handshake**, we enable data centers to provide wholesale Frequency Regulation, stabilizing the regional transmission grid in exchange for significant revenue and faster deployment permits.

 We solve this using a **Hierarchical AI Orchestration** framework that bridges long-term energy market bidding (minutes/hours) and sub-second hardware physics.
 The framework evaluates the synergy between three critical control levers: **Throttling Batch Workloads (DVFS)**, **Modulating Cooling Thermal Inertia (CDU pump)**, and **Dispatching Battery Energy Storage (BESS)**.
-This project delivers a high-fidelity cyber-physical benchmark for NeurIPS 2026, positioning HPE at the frontier of autonomous, grid-interactive infrastructure.
+This project delivers a high-fidelity cyber-physical benchmark for NeurIPS 2026, at the frontier of autonomous, grid-interactive infrastructure.

 ---